when insurance decides

 This is the mark of an unhealthy system.

 An acupuncture treatment is a catalyst to which your body mounts a response.
 Needling technique, needle manipulation, and the body’s response to that needling is important and unique for each person.
 Sometimes, the body will push out needles or even move them in more.
-If you have connected an e-stim machine to needles, you have not only skipped over the importance of the needle technique and manipulation but also have now overridden the body’s ability to respond appropriately to the treatment you are offering.
+If you have connected an e-stim machine to needles, you have not only skipped over the importance of the needle technique and intention of the treatment but have also now overridden the patient’s body’s ability to respond appropriately to the treatment you are offering.
 For this reason, it’s not something I use in my practice, but—it’s something that I could use in order to bill a unit.

 Everyone has heard that “less is more”, and that is no different in acupuncture.

 More needles does not mean a better treatment; I would actually argue—and can make a strong case for—the fact that more needles actually means a less effective treatment.
 And it also results in less units billed = less money made.
-I met another acupuncturist in a Complement Channels (Secondary Vessels) continuing education class once who said that he really preferred to use these channels when treating patients but that he was limited by the fact that a requirement of his employment was to bill a minimum of three units per patient appointment.
+I met another acupuncturist in a Complement Channels (Secondary Vessels) continuing education class once who said that he really preferred to use these channels when treating patients but that he was limited by the fact that his employer required him to to bill a minimum of three units per patient.

 Booking and paying a flat rate* (with no tipping) online means that when you come in, we have about an hour to be totally focused on you, and that’s the kind of medicine I want to practice.
 This certainly may not work for everyone, but increasingly, people are coming to appreciate more time with their providers—and noticing the difference that time makes!